 At GFC, we link philanthropic capital to the local heroes who create these opportunities in the heart of their communities.
-Guided by the Sustainable Development Goals, these outstanding grassroots organizations use holistic and integrated interventions to change children’s lives.
+Guided by the Sustainable Development Goals, these outstanding organizations use holistic and integrated interventions to change children’s lives.
 Programs include comprehensive early childhood care and development, quality girls’ education and empowerment, safe spaces and transitional homes for children affected by trauma and abuse, and vocational, leadership, and life skills training for child laborers, trafficked youth, and other vulnerable populations.

 Child and Youth Protection Foundation / Abuja, Nigeria

 In Nigeria, hundreds of thousands of children work instead of going to school.
 Child domestic servants—predominantly girls who are trafficked from rural areas—are denied an education and are particularly at risk of experiencing sexual violence and abuse.

 For this extremely vulnerable population, Child and Youth Protection Foundation (CYPF) offers a safe haven.
 The organization rescues and provides holistic support to girls who have been trafficked from rural areas to work as domestic laborers in the capital city of Abuja, helping them to overcome challenges and build lives of hope and opportunity.

 CYPF’s strategy involves a combination of formal education and counseling, with after-school tutoring and additional counseling sessions for girls who need extra support.
 When a girl lacks safe shelter, CYPF connects her to its network of social resources and continues to regularly monitor her well-being.